Afghan National Army Commando Corps: Formation

 Some of the first recruits taking the Commando Course, 7 October 2007.

 During the United States invasion of Afghanistan in 2001 and the start of Operation Enduring Freedom, the first phase of the War in Afghanistan, the U.S. Army Special Forces (Green Berets) worked with Afghan local militias against the Taliban.
 The war effort eventually transitioned from removing the Taliban from power to assisting the U.S.-backed Islamic Republic of Afghanistan, led by President Hamid Karzai.
-However, the U.S. initially had no plans to establish a special operations force for the Afghan National Army, the military of the new government.
-But after the success of the Iraqi Special Operations Forces, which had been organized by the Green Berets, the decision was made to create a similar unit in Afghanistan.
+The U.S. initially had no plans to establish a special operations force for the Afghan National Army, the military of the new government, but after the success of the U.S.-organized Iraqi SOF, the decision was made to create a similar unit in Afghanistan.

 Known as the ANA Commandos or Afghan Commandos, their purpose would be to work with allied special operations units and conduct missions that were too complex for ANA regular forces.
-In late 2006 it was determined that instead of being organized like the Green Berets the new Afghan unit would become elite light infantry similar to the United States Army Rangers.
-This was due to the belief that the situation in Afghanistan was different from the Iraq War and had different requirements.
+In late 2006 it was determined that instead of being organized like the Green Berets the new Afghan unit would become elite light infantry similar to the United States Army Rangers, due to the belief that the situation in Afghanistan was different and had different requirements.
 Afghan leaders were also consulted and made suggestions based on their experience with the previous Afghan Commando Forces, which had been organized by the Soviet military during the Soviet-Afghan War.

 The creation of the Commandos received critical support from the ANA chief of operations, Major General Sher Mohammad Karimi, himself a graduate of the Special Forces Qualification Course in the United States.
 In November 2006, a battalion of soldiers from the Afghan Army's 201st Corps, led by Lieutenant Colonel Mohammad Farid Ahmadi, was selected to be the first to go through Commando training, because it had high morale compared to other units.

 The battalion graduated in July 2007 after three months of training at a base just outside of Kabul.
 U.S. advisors set up the Commando Training Center at Camp Morehead, and from the first battalion also trained a cadre of 100 Afghan instructors to assist them.
 They underwent six months of training in Jordan.
 Camp Morehead was also the same base that the Soviets had used to train their Afghan Commandos.
 At the time there was a plan for each of the five ANA corps to eventually have a Commando unit and for one to be stationed in Kabul as a rapid counter-terrorism force.
 The first unit to graduate was named the 1st Commando Kandak (battalion), and was on duty from August 2007.
 Its original structure consisted of three Commando companies and one headquarters and service company.